Storyboard

 A Chorus of Voices

-Since its inception, Storyboard has foregrounded the thinking of artists, curators, writers, critics, and activists, with an emphasis on bringing marginalized voices to the fore.
-Of the journal’s more than 100 contributors, 20% are writers of color and 55% are women.
-Included below is a sampling of the wide range of authors I commissioned, edited, and published during my tenure at the museum.
+Since its inception, Storyboard foregrounded the thinking of artists, curators, writers, critics, and activists, with an emphasis on bringing marginalized voices to the fore.
+Of the journal’s more than 100 contributors, 20% were writers of color and 55% were women.
+Included below is a sampling of the wide range of authors that I commissioned, edited, and published during my tenure at the museum.

 Teenie Harris Essay Series